junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

     # for i.MX6ULL EVK
     $ hciattach /dev/ttymxc1 any 115200 flow

-#### Load Wi-Fi/BT firmware and set up BLE on the end device
+#### Load the Wi-Fi/BT firmware and set up BT on the end device

 step1.
 Sync with current time.

     $ date -s "2023-03-23 23:23"

 step2.
-Load Wi-Fi/BT firmware and set up BLE.
+Load the Wi-Fi/BT firmware and set up BT.

 For i.MX93 EVK: